carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

 </xsd:schema>
 ```
-The prefix „xs“ or "xsd" denotes the namespace for the schema (remember not to use : in XML tags, it is reserved for that!).
+The prefix „xs“ or "xsd" denotes the namespace for the Schema (remember not to use : in XML tags, it is reserved for that!).

 ### Namespaces